How To Throw A Great Halloween Party

 Each guest pulls an index card out of a hat.
 The card will have a suitable Halloween character on it.
 Without the player seeing it, the host then tapes it to that person's forehead so that the word is visible to the other guest.

 The player then has to ask, in turn, the other guests a question about what they are.
 The guests cannot say what the player is or hint at it, only answer direct questions (except what am I).
 Starting with 100 points, each question they ask subtracts 1 point.
-Each wrong guess also takes away a point until either the player hits 0 or they get it right and keep their remaining points.
+Each wrong guess also takes away a point until either the player hits or gets it right and keeps their remaining points.

 Contests to give out dollar toys

 The first one to completely wrap their mummy wins!
-Also, there is the traditional costume contest in which a jury is in charge of choosing the creepiest costume of the party.
-You can always give out prizes worth in candy or shots.
+Also, there is the traditional costume contest in which a jury is in charge of choosing the party's creepiest costume.
+You can always give out prizes worth candy or shots.